Use cURL Integration With Artifactory

 Note

 jf rt curl always returns exit code 0, regardless of the HTTP response status.
-A 401, 403, or 5xx response will still produce a zero exit code.
+A 401, 403, or 5xx response still produces a zero exit code.
 To detect failures in scripts, parse the JSON response body or use -w '%{http_code}' to inspect the HTTP status code.

 Note

 By default, curl prints a progress meter to stdout alongside the response body.
-Add the -s (silent) flag to suppress it: jf rt curl -s -XGET /api/system/ping.
+Add the -s (silent) flag to suppress it, for example jf rt curl -s -XGET /api/system/ping.

 Command namert curl